ecoacoustics/website/content/resources/registry/publishing/_index.md

 To make your GitHub recognizer repository easily citable we recommend adding a citation information file (`CITATION.cff`).
 We have added a citation file to the recognizer template for your convenience.
 Simply modify the `CITATION.cff` file in your repository. ![You can edit files by clicking the pen icon.](citation-file-edit.png) Replace the author name, the ORCID, the title and the github link fields with your own details.
 You can also use [a CITATION.cff generation website](https://citation-file-format.github.io/cff-initializer-javascript/#/) if you require more changes in your citation file.
 Once you are happy with your changes, save the file by clicking the green "Commit changes..." button.
 You can commit your changes directly to the main branch.
 If you will be collaborating with multiple authors we recommend [learning more about working with branches in GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

 #### Step 8.
 List your recognizer in the registry
+Please see the [Contribute to the registry](/resources/registry/contribute/) page.

 ## FAQ